Skip to Content

 Be Realistic About What You Actually Need (And Will Wear)

-While you may want to wear the 10 pairs of Minnie Ears you want to bring with you on vacation, you’re probably not going to.
 Likewise, high heels (unless you have specific reservations for California Grill, Victoria & Albert’s, etc) are a waste of space because you’re not going to wear them (although sometimes I do see people wearing them at the parks, and ouch).
-The same goes for umbrellas, floppy hats, multiple pairs of sunglasses, multiple stuffed animals, toys or purses.

 Remember, a Disney World vacation is not really all that relaxing.
-You’ll be standing in line the majority of the day, with the hot, Florida sun bearing down onto you.
+You’ll be standing in line the majority of the day, with the hot, Florida sun bearing down on you.
 You’ll be walking long distances and be exhausted by the time you get to your resort.
 The last thing you want is to be carrying ANYTHING on you that you don’t have to, nor do you want to be uncomfortable while doing them.

 Everything You Should Bring to Disney

 Now that we got those packing hacks out of the way, let’s take a look at everything you should bring with you to Disney World.
-We’ve broken them up by categories to make it easier:
+We’ve broken them up into categories to make it easier:

 Travel Documents